brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 11/1 Corinthians 11 14 bht.md

 2. "The Roman satirist lashes the effeminacy of some men in his day who wore their hair long (Juv., Sat. ii.
 96)."

 ### Archibald T. Robertson:
-1. "Nature itself (η φυσις αυτη).
-He reenforces the appeal to custom by the appeal to nature..."
+1. "He reenforces the appeal to custom by the appeal to nature in a question that expects the affirmative answer (ουδε)."
-2. "Φυσις, from old verb φυω, to produce, like our word nature (Latin natura), is difficult to define."
-3. "Here it means native sense of propriety (cf. Romans 2:14) in addition to mere custom..."

 ### John Gill:
-1. "Doth not even nature itself teach you... that if a man have long hair it is a shame unto him."
-2. "He looks unmanly and womanish, and exposes himself to ridicule and contempt."
+1. "Doth not even nature itself teach you... that if a man have long hair it is a shame unto him; he looks unmanly and womanish, and exposes himself to ridicule and contempt."
+2. "By nature is either meant, the law and light of nature, reason in man, common sense, or rather custom, which is second nature."
 3. "The usages of these people might direct and inform them in this matter."

 ### John Wesley: